 - F. The requirements in this document are prefixed with OL.
 Specific requirements are broken into subcases or instances (e.g. R1 R1.1, R1.2) for clarity.
-These sub-requirements are either special cases of the main requirement (often with different priority) or itemized instances or examples related to the requirement. - G. There are a number of instances where certain specifications, such as data formats supported, are designated as being in a list maintained by the ALMA project.
+These sub-requirements are either special cases of the main requirement (often with different priority) or itemized instances or examples related to the requirement. - We have done our best to be complete in our enumerations of features in the sub-requirement and sub-sub-requirement lists.
+However, we anticipate that as the project progresses, we will discover new desirable features that should be added to these lists.
+Therefore, one should consider these lists not as all-inclusive checklists, but as our best attempts at listing the important features for the requirements in question at this early time in the project. - G. There are a number of instances where certain specifications, such as data formats supported, are designated as being in a list maintained by the ALMA project.
 There are other points in the requirements that refer to "standard modes", which implies a detailed list (tbd) also maintained by the project.
+These cases are indicated in boldface to aid in determining which lists will need to be constructed.
+We are unable to fully specify these items at the current time, and the definition of these will be an ongoing effort for the SSR and the ALMA Project. - H. We have done our best to make the requirements quantitative, and to clearly define the meaning of qualifiers and adjectives.
+However, there are instances where the substance of particular requirements is necessarily subjective (e.g. "ease of use" and "robustness" type requirements).
+Rather than spelling these out in detail, we have left these "squishy" requirements as-is, and will rely upon the SSR and Package representatives to take these properly into account during the evaluation process.

-These cases are indicated in boldface to aid in determining which lists will need to be constructed. - H. There are a number of places where we discuss the philosophy behind our choice of requirements.
-In those cases, that discussion is given as italicized text and is not meant as a requirement in and of themselves.
+There are also a number of places, such as the headers to sections, where we discuss the philosophy behind our choice of requirements.
+In those cases, the discussions are given as italicized text and are not meant as requirements in and of themselves.

-I. At the time this document was written, the ACA has not been officially scoped as part of ALMA.
-However, some placeholder ACA-related requirements are included in the main requirements section, and are clearly labeled as such.
+- I. At the time this document was written, the ALMA Compact Array (ACA) has not been officially scoped as part of ALMA.
+However, some placeholder ACA-related requirements are included in the main requirements section, and are clearly labeled as such. - J. The guidelines for the evaluation of proposed Offline Packages based on the requirements given in this document will be given in a separate ALMA SSR document.